zlice/fallout3_speed_disect/README.md

 ![mtff_ptr2](./img/mtff_mem_ptr2.png)

-How to grab crawl the pointer pointers (mind endian)
+How to grab the pointer pointers (mind endian)

  - search for animation data
  - search for the animation's start address (4 bytes after the anim length)